infor-cloud/xtendm3/docs/documentation/api-specification/method-api.md

   }

   public void main() {
-     var methodReturnValue = method.getOriginalReturnValue(); //The extracted value from the method depends on the type of value returned by the main extension method.
+     var methodReturnValue = method.getOriginalReturnValue(); //The extracted value from the method depends on the type of value returned by the extension point.
   }
 }
 ```

 ## Considerations and Guidelines
-Method API is characterised by operations on the main method of the extension on which it is based.
+Method API is characterised by operations on the extension point on which it is based.
 It allows to modify and retreive data from the extension method.